Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 When does it apply?

-18 February 2027 for industrial batteries and EV batteries.
-Batteries for light means of transport follow shortly after.
+18 February 2027 for industrial batteries, EV batteries, and light means of transport (LMT) batteries alike.

 What must the QR code contain?